Ishaan-Dev1/O11y/Loki/loki-canary.md

 Loki Canary is **not a troubleshooting tool**.

-It is a **synthetic monitoring and alerting system** that continuously verifies whether Loki is functioning correctly.
+It is a **synthetic monitoring and early warning system** that continuously verifies whether the logging pipeline is functioning correctly from an end-user's perspective.

-Think of it as the first indicator that something is wrong.
-Once an alert is triggered, the Loki component metrics and dashboards are used to identify the exact root cause.
+It tells you **that the logging pipeline is unhealthy**, but it does **not** identify which component is responsible.
+Once Canary detects an issue, the Loki component dashboards (Gateway, Distributor, Ingester, Querier, Storage, etc.) should be used to identify the root cause.

+In short:

+> **Loki Canary tells you whether the entire logging pipeline is healthy and how long it takes for a log to be written and retrieved, but it does not identify which Loki component is unhealthy or causing the latency.**